Southern (Govia Thameslink Railway): Rolling stock

 To release Class 377/3s for use on London suburban services, Southern introduced a fleet of ex-London Overground Class 313s on the Coastway lines from May 2010.
+The Class 313s remained in service until May 2023, when they were withdrawn and replaced by Class 377s.

-In 2011, Southern announced that, because of delays in procuring new trains for the Thameslink Programme, the 23 Class 377/5s on sub-lease to First Capital Connect would not be returned in time to deliver the operator's planned capacity increases from the December 2013 timetable change.
+During 2011, Southern announced that, because of delays in procuring new trains for the Thameslink Programme, the 23 Class 377/5s on sub-lease to First Capital Connect would not be returned in time to deliver the operator's planned capacity increases from the December 2013 timetable change.
 It therefore began a process to procure 130 new vehicles.
 It was announced in December 2011 that Bombardier had been contracted to supply 26 five-car Class 377/6s.
-In November 2012 it was announced that an option for a further 40 vehicles was being exercised.
+In November 2012, it was announced that an option for a further 40 vehicles was being exercised.

 All twenty-four Class 456s were transferred to South West Trains in 2014 after the introduction of the Class 377/6 fleet.

 In April 2016, Southern commenced a lease for nine three-carriage Class 170s last used by First ScotRail from Eversholt Rail Group.
-Four (170421-424) moved to Wolverton Works in 2015 and were reconfigured as two two-carriage and two four-carriage Class 171s.
-The other five (170416-420) remain in Scotland on sub-lease to Abellio ScotRail and were scheduled to move to Southern in 2018.
+Four (170421–424) moved to Wolverton Works in 2015 and were reconfigured as two two-carriage and two four-carriage Class 171s.
+The other five (170416–420) remained in Scotland on sub-lease to Abellio ScotRail and were scheduled to move to Southern in 2018.

-Southern withdrew its Class 455s in May 2022.
+In May 2022, Southern withdrew its Class 455s and received 2 Class 377s from Southeastern.

 On 7 September 2022, three Class 171s, having been reformed to three-car formations and renumbered to 170422–424, transferred to East Midlands Railway.

+Between December 2024 and December 2025, Southern is set to transfer 13 Class 377/1s (377121–133) to Southeastern to replace ageing Class 465 units.
+This will be made possible by the movement of 30 ex-Greater Anglia Class 379 sets to Great Northern route services from London Kings Cross, which will in turn allow Class 387/1 dual-voltage units currently in service with Great Northern to be released to work on Southern routes.

 Current fleet

-Future Fleet

-From 2022, Great Northern will operate 6 Class 387/3s, as this will allow some Class 387/2s to be transferred to Southern.